EXPERIENCE

 Neteru Focus:

-• Sekhmet – Lion-headed goddess of fierce transformation and purification
+Sekhmet – Lion-headed goddess of sacred fire and purification

 Topics Covered:

-• Sekhmet’s fire as a catalyst for deep change
+Sekhmet’s fire as a force for clearing and empowerment

-Temple Practice: The Fire of Sekhmet & the Dawn of Khepri
+Temple Practice (Online): The Fire Path and the Dawn

 Module 4